Maintaining and Lubricating

 How do I clean the Vacurect vacuum device?

-The Vacurect is minimal effort, it only needs a gentle clean with soap and warm water.
-You could even clean it in the shower with you for ease.
-It does not need taking apart to clean and I do not recommend taking it apart unless it needs deep cleaning (if you take it apart it can be quite fiddly to put back together- this is how you take it apart and put it back together).
+Easily.
+The Vacurect only needs a gentle clean with soap and warm water.
+You could clean it in the shower with you for extra ease (you can also use The Vacurect in the shower too, a simple way to incorporate rehab into your daily routine).
+It does not need taking apart to clean and I do not recommend taking it apart unless it needs deep cleaning (if you take it apart it can be quite fiddly to put back together- please watch this video if you are doing this).

 When am I supposed to use the silicone oil to maintain it?

-The Vacurect device comes with a small bottle of silicone oil.
-Don’t worry too much about this, just keep it in a safe spot (that spot where all the safe things you can never find again live).
-This device is designed to be minimal effort.
-The oil is recommended… This video explains how to oil it up.
-If you run out or oil or lose it, you can use silicone lubricant- recommended anyway as a household essential because it’s rather fantastic.
+Rarely.
+The Vacurect device comes with a small bottle of silicone oil in case the mechanism starts to stick.
+But don’t worry too much about this.
+Keep it in a safe ‘just in case’ draw.
+The Vacurect is designed to be easy to maintain so the oil is only for emergencies.
+If you lose the oil and want to use it, you can use silicone lubricant- recommended anyway as a household essential because it’s rather fantastic.

 Can I use any and all lubricants with this products?